Recent earthquakes- are we next? A moment of science

 Stepping back in time over 130 years, and crossing the country to our backyard-

 We saw a quake of similar, if not stronger, magnitude.
-The historic 1886 Charleston Earthquake’s magnitude is estimated to be a 7.6, the strongest the region had and has seen in recorded human history.
+The historic 1886 Charleston Earthquake’s magnitude is strongest the region had and has seen in recorded human history.
 But recorded human history is quite short compared to the geologic timeline- evidence points to several more large earthquakes that occurred in South Carolina over the past 5,000 years.

 Before you jump to any conclusions- there are no indications that recent seismic activity worldwide is a sign that our next quake is on the way, and there is no timeline that earthquakes follow.